 React Native SDK observability reference

-The LaunchDarkly observability features are available for early access
+This LaunchDarkly observability plugin is available for early access

-The SDK observability plugins are designed for use with the in-app observability features.
-They are currently in available in Early Access and APIs are subject to change until a 1.x version is released.
+This LaunchDarkly observability plugin is currently available in Early Access, and APIs are subject to change until a 1.x version is released.

 Overview

-This topic documents how to get started with the LaunchDarkly observability plugins for the React Native SDK.
+This topic documents how to get started with the LaunchDarkly observability plugin for the React Native SDK.

-The React Native SDK supports the observability plugin for error monitoring, logging, and tracing.
+The React Native SDK supports the observability plugin for error monitoring, logging, and tracing, and the session replay plugin for capturing screen recordings of user sessions.

 SDK quick links